mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 LOW-G WEAPONS
 Specialist weapons intended for low-gravity work are commonly built around the ‘snub pistol’ round and designed to minimise the positional disruption caused by firing them.
-Barrels are often set low compared to conventional firearms, directing recoil into the user’s centre of mass rather than causing muzzle flip and rotation of an unsecured user.
+Barrels are often set low compared to conventional firearms, directing recoil into the user’s center of mass rather than causing muzzle flip and rotation of an unsecured user.
 The relative power of snub weapons makes them attractive in some other applications as well; snub revolvers are used as emergency weapons in some groundside installations.